AK6DN/tu58em/README.md

 <B>tu58em</B> has been tested using both native RS232 serial COM ports and serial ports emulated thru USB serial adapters.

+Note: <B>tu58em</B> is compiled using the CYGWIN serial interface library routines (ie, termios.h) and is the preferred version that should be used. <B>tu58ew</B> bypasses the CYGWIN serial interface layer and makes direct Windows serial comm routine calls.
+This version was done early on because of deficiencies in the CYGWIN serial library.
+However, the required features are now present so in reality <B>tu58ew</B> should be considered deprecated.

 If the emulator is run with no options, it prints a usage screen:

 ```